 When Should You Start Packing?

 You can hold off on buying new furniture for your new space.
 But you should not delay in packing up all your current belongings before moving day arrives.
 There’s always more stuff than you anticipate, and time is at a premium when it comes to moving.
+And, always review your apartment inspection list prior to moving in.

 Keep in mind that most moving companies will charge a flat fee and then an hourly rate for the time required to get the move done.
 To save time and dollars, make sure that you have everything that’s small and miscellaneous -- such as the contents of your dressers, medicine cabinets and desks -- packed and ready to haul out in no time.
 If you’re a renter who doesn’t have much furniture to their name, then kudos for keeping things manageable.
 If all of your furniture doesn’t even fill the space of a flatbed truck, then maybe you can manage to get the move done without the aid of professional movers.